openstack-archive/development-proposals/user-stories/proposed/complex_instance_placement.rst

 Problem description
 -------------------

-An IMS core [2] is a key element of Telco infrastructure, handling VoIP device registration and call routing.
+An IP Multimedia Subsystem (IMS) core [2] is a key element of Telco infrastructure, handling VoIP device registration and call routing.
 Specifically, it provides SIP-based call control for voice and video as well as SIP based messaging apps.

 An IMS core is mainly a compute application with modest demands on storage and network - it provides the control plane, not the media plane